davemcg/NGS_genotype_calling/exome_workflow_v02/readme.md

 2. realign_NISC_laneBams_with_bwa.py
 3. process_and_callGVCF.sh

 Afterwards we have GVCF (raw genonotype) files for each exome sample.
-The next step is to run these in a batch, giving GVCF_to_hardFilteredVCF.sh the GVCF a \n separated list of the GVCFs you want to call together.
+The next step is to run these in together, giving GVCF_to_hardFilteredVCF.sh the GVCFs in a \n separated list of the GVCFs you want to call together.

 Then you have a single VCF containing the genotypes for your cohort.
 The next steps are to run the Gemini workflow to prioritize variants for examination.